 - Boss, based on yesterday’s email from Jane we are switching focus to the western region, let us know if you have any updated information…

-The same concept applies to all communication.
+Expert Tip: Lead with your main point to all communication. with your boss.
 Let your boss know right from the start what you need from them – don’t make them wade through a lengthy email that looks important just to find out at the end you sent it to them as an FYI.

 Tip #4: Find Time When Your Boss Is Less Busy